What People Say About Me

 Personal Independence Payments (PIP Appeals)

-Personal Independence Payment (PIP) is a benefit designed to support people aged 16 to 64 who face additional costs due to a long-term disability or health condition.
+Personal Independence Payments (PIP) is a benefit designed to support people aged 16 to 64 who face additional costs due to a long-term disability or health condition.

-Unlike other benefits, Personal Independence Payment (PIP) focuses on the help you need in your daily life and mobility rather than your specific medical condition or medication.
+Unlike other benefits, Personal Independence Payments (PIP) focuses on the help you need in your daily life and mobility rather than your specific medical condition or medication.

-Understanding the personal independence payment criteria that the DWP considers when assessing your application is crucial to making sure you get a positive result with your personal independence payment appeal.
+Understanding the personal independence payments criteria that the DWP considers when assessing your application is crucial to making sure you get a positive result with your personal independence payments appeal.

 If you don’t agree with the DWP’s decision on your Personal Independence Payment, here’s what you can do: